After two teachers died of Covid-19 in one week, a Texas school district implements mask mandate

 (CNN)A Texas school district that closed for a week after two junior high school teachers died from Covid-19 within a few days, is now requiring masks inside all of its facilities as the community is seeing surge of new cases, hospitalizations and deaths.

-Connally ISD, in McClellan County, shut down all of its campuses on August 31 due to an increase of Covid-19 cases and rising absences by students and staff.
+Connally ISD, in McLennan County, shut down all of its campuses on August 31 due to an increase of Covid-19 cases and rising absences by students and staff.

 It announced last week that students, staff and visitors would have to wear masks in all schools and district buildings when in-person classes resumed on Tuesday after the scheduled Labor Day holiday.

-Note: Correction: An earlier version of this story gave the wrong name for the county where Connally ISD is located.
-It's in McLennan County.